 - 1. Be the chief operating and administrative official of the Town of St. George as defined by Title 30-A 2636. - 2.
 Be responsible to the Select Board for the administration of all departments and offices under his/her control. - 3.
 Execute all laws and ordinances of the Town of St. George. - 4.
-Unless otherwise provided by a Town of St. George ordinance, the Town Manager shall appoint, supervise and control all Town of St. George administration officials, except that he/she may delegate this authority to a department head for that department.
+Appoint, subject to confirmation by the Select Board, supervise and control the heads of departments under the control of the Select Board; and, unless otherwise provided by a Town of St. George ordinance, appoint, supervise and control all other Town of St. George administration officials, except that he/she may delegate this authority to a department head for officials in that department.
 The Town Manager shall report all appointments to the Select Board. - 5.
 Attend all meetings of the Select Board, and such other meetings as the Board may designate. - 6.
 Make recommendations to the Select Board for the more efficient operation of the Town of St. George. - 7.
 Keep the Select Board, Budget Committee, and the residents of the Town of St. George informed as to the financial condition of the Town. - 8.
 On or before the 15th day of February each year, submit Budget recommendations to the Select Board as outlined in Section 304.3. - 9.
 In so far as possible, assist residents and taxpayers in discovering their remedies in cases involving complaints of services or of administrative and governmental practices. - 10.
 Have exclusive authority to remove all persons whom he/she is authorized to appoint and report all removals to the Select Board, consistent with the Personnel Policy of the Town of St. George. - 11.
-Prior to assuming office, the Town Manager shall take an oath of office as specified by Section 205.2.
+Prior to assuming office, the Town Manager shall take an oath of office as specified by